Chapter 1:

 The crystal ring on his finger, a single, polished stena, flashed.
 “Behold, the Lord’s protective power!”

 The gemstone bloomed into the air like a crystallising snowflake.
 Light exploded out in glowing pathways, forming a pulsing barrier.
-A gasp escaped the person beside Laufa.
+A gasp escaped the woman beside Laufa.
 Bodies pressed in closer and heads craned to witness the display.
-The crowd's restlessness was gone, replaced by silence.
+The crowd's restlessness had completely disappeared.

 “This gift from the Almighty is a sacred privilege,” the Archbishop roared.
 “It courses through the blood of our noble houses, a lineage traced from the Founding Bearer himself!
 It is through this divine blood that our lords are ordained to protect this Compact!”

 Laufa turned her back on the ceremony and began to weave through the thinning crowd.
-The Archbishop’s thunderous voice dissolved into the background, but his words hung in her mind.
+The Archbishop’s voice faded into the background, but his words still hung in her mind.
 Divine grace.

-She rummaged in the pouch tied to her waist, her fingers closing around the few coins.
-They felt cool and pathetic against her calloused palm.
-Her fingertip stung, the pain was still fresh.
+She rummaged in the pouch tied to her waist and found the coins.
+They felt pathetic against her hand.
+Her fingertip still stung, too.
 She felt no grace at all.

-The familiar damp earth of the Commons welcomed her, but her mind was elsewhere.
-The attendant's sneer, the nobles' gazes, and more than anything, the promise she’d made to Fiann.
+The familiar, damp earth of the Commons welcomed her, but her mind was elsewhere.
+The attendant's sneer, the nobles' gazes, and more than anything, the promise she had made to Fiann.
 She practiced the phony smile she’d offer him to hide her disappointment.

-An unnerving silence had settled over her neighbourhood, missing the usual bustle of children and laborers coming home.
-She reached her street and stopped mid-stride, her foot hovering just above the dirt.
+A strange silence had settled over her neighbourhood, missing the usual bustle of children and laborers coming home.
+She reached her street and stopped mid-step, her foot hovering just above the dirt.

 “...Huh?”

 Her mother gripped their doorframe as Fiann peeked out from behind her dress.
 In front of them stood a military captain.
 A man in a flat cap and a pleated collar, a piercing sword hanging at his side.
-Laufa’s eyes fell to his spotless boots on the well-walked earth.
-His spine was uncomfortably straight, as if he leaned against an invisible wall.
-Three men, their bright uniforms equally conspicuous, guarded him, swarming the entryway.
+Laufa’s eyes fell to his almost spotless boots on the mud.
+His spine was uncomfortably straight, as if leaning against some invisible wall.
+Three men, their bright uniforms equally as conspicuous, guarded him, swarming the entryway.

 “The Temple has shown considerable patience with your debts.”
-The captain raised a ledger, tapping it with a gloved finger.
+The captain raised a ledger, tapping it with his glove.

 Her mother’s voice trembled.
 “Captain, we’ve paid what we could, but—“